benjamin-caulfield/mitm/README.md

-Currently, it can ingest and deserialize a .ngs graph and its perturbed counterpart, construct graphx graph objects from those files, conduct and aggregate the results of multiple random walks in parallel on the perturbed graph, storing nodes visited, valuable data boolean, and the cost array at each node, and a map/reduce operation aggregates node arrays and the probability that a node with a given weight array will have valuable data.
+Currently, it can ingest and deserialize a .ngs graph and its perturbed counterpart, construct graphx graph objects from those files, conduct and aggregate the results of multiple random walks in parallel on the perturbed graph, storing nodes visited, valuable data boolean, and the weight array of edges at each node.
+A map/reduce operation aggregates node arrays and the probability that a node with a given weight array will have valuable data.
 For each node visited in the random walks, a simrank/jaccard probability is calculated from every node in the original graph, and if the graph exceeds a valuable data probability and similarity thresholds, the trigger to attack is executed.

 What remains to be done is attack decision functionality, performance assessment, and to upload to AWS.